 However, relationships aren’t static, and many different changes can and do occur over time.
 Since my research included interviews of the same people three times over five years, I was able to study how couples moved from one category to another.

 Many events will continue to bring binuclear families together over the years, such as graduations, bar mitzvahs, and weddings.
 To make these events the joyous occasions they should be, divorced spouses must find ways to have some kind of relationship — a limited partnership — that permits the bond of kinship to continue.
 It’s much like an extended family, except that we lack relational names for many of the kinfolk.
-We need to invent new language for our binuclear family relationships, so that we don’t all walk around tongue-tied when we try to introduce our ex-husband’s current wife to our current husband’s daughter by his first marriage!
+We need to invent a new language for our binuclear family relationships so that we don’t all walk around tongue-tied when we try to introduce our ex-husband’s current wife to our current husband’s daughter by his first marriage!

 Dr. Constance Ahrons is the author of The Good Divorce.
 She is also the Director of the Marriage and Family Therapy Program and Professor of Sociology at USC, and has a private therapy practice in Santa Monica.